-NAMI Real Talk on Mental Wellness Support Group is a peer-led support group for adults who identify as people of color.
-This support group is intended to help families engage in healthy dialogue while learning how to care for their personal mental health and that of their families.
+NAMI Real Talk on Mental Wellness Support Group is a peer-led mental health support group for adults who identify as people of color.
+This support group is intended to help individuals engage in healthy dialogue while learning how to care for their personal mental health and that of their families.
 You will gain insight by hearing the challenges and successes of others.
 These groups are led by trained similarly-identified peers.

 NAMI’s Support Groups are unique because they follow a structured model, ensuring everyone has an opportunity to be heard and to get what they need.